Tech stack · 10 min read ·

 Enter a URL and get a technology report:

 • BuiltWith.com — the deepest free lookup.
 Shows current and historical technology usage, including analytics, hosting, ad networks, CMS, and frameworks.
+Its standout feature is the timeline: you can see when a site adopted or dropped a tool, which is exactly what an extension can never tell you.

 Method 3: View source (manual)